8. Mefloquine Dispatches: Dr Pepper, 2011 then 1992 (Final)

 by Shane Granger

-I don’t keep more than a hundred photos or trophies from my decade of soldiering.
-Especially in the 1990s when photo’s meant going to a Kodak shop and paying for them to be printed up.
-Photos are expensive.
-When I deploy with the ODF [Operational Deployment Force] to the USS Tarawa in 1992 I’m glad that they are handing out brochures as we board in Freemantle.
+I don’t keep more than a hundred photos or trophies from my life.
+In the 1990s photos were expensive and meant going to a Kodak shop to drop them off and pick them up.
+When I deploy with Company Group to the USS Tarawa in 1992, I’m glad that the US Navy are handing out brochures as we board in Freemantle.
 I stow it away in my pack somewhere.
 It survives long enough to be added to my 1992 photos.
-I look at it every couple of years and some memories come back.
+I look at it every couple of years.
+Bits and pieces come back.

 In the first book, John is writing a future defence system that incorporates a Gatling gun using ceramic bullets.
 Next generation shit.
 It reminds me of the Gatling defence system I see on the USS Tarawa.
-No drones yet.
+It’s early 1990s so no drones.
 The missile they shoot down is towed behind what looks to be a private jet.
 It’s impressive.
-A rip of bullets shreds the missile to pieces in seconds.
+A rip of bullets shreds the missile to pieces in milli-seconds.
 They fall into the sea.
 Everyone on the Australian side is impressed.
-We don’t have that level of protection as yet.
-I’m hope we do now.
+We don’t have that level of protection yet.
+I hope we do now.

-The ship is so big it has its own PX store.
+The ship is so big it has its own PX (Exchange) store.
 We all buy souvenirs.
 I buy a pair of Oakley’s which I’ll never wear.
-My best friend and I play the old-school arcade games using quarters from our change.
+My best friend and I smash the old-school arcade games using quarters from our change.
 The Australian Navy has nothing like this.
 We watch the US Military news channel in the small cinema.
-I ask M* would he like a softdrink.
+I ask M* would he like a soft drink.
 I have a pocket full of quarters ready to go.
 I get him a Mountain Dew.
 I get myself a Dr Pepper.

 As it turns out Dr Pepper is disgusting.
-Too much corn syrup I think.
+Like drinking battery acid.
+Too much corn syrup, I think.
 I prefer the Mountain Dew.
 M* agrees to swap.
-The news channel bores us so we go back to the couple of older arcade games the ship has.
+The news channel bores us to tears so we go back to the couple of older arcade games the ship has.
 We chat with the Marines.
 I always think fondly of Marines after this trip.
-Marines are awesome.
+USMC.
+Hoorah!
 These guys have just recently sailed from Kuwait.
 We all get three-days liberty on this trip.
 Good times.

-“Don’t make it Dr Pepper mate, that stuff will kill you”, I say.
+“Don’t make it Dr Pepper mate, that stuff will kill ya”, I say.